dhaval-techgeek/myob-coding-test/README.md

 mvn clean install

-On execution of the command, below things will happen:
+On successful execution of the command, below things will happen:
 1. Execute all test cases
 2. Compile the code and generate two artifacts under `target` folder.
 The artifacts are JAR file: "myob-payslip-generator.jar" and "myob-payslip-generator-jar-with-dependencies.jar".
 These Jar files are with and without third-party dependencies, respectively.